STUDY JAPANESE ONLINE WITH NATIVES HERE

 4 - The fear that the Japanese have of foreigners

-The Japanese are super shy, strict and ashamed to make mistakes.
-This results in a certain fear of talking or relating to the Japanese themselves, imagine with foreigners?
-You often feel excluded and come to think that the Japanese are being prejudiced.
+The Japanese are super shy, strict, and ashamed of making mistakes.
+This results in a certain fear of conversing or relating to their own people, let alone with foreigners.
+Many times you feel excluded and even think that the japoneses are being prejudiced.

 Many Japanese do not speak English, and do not understand your Japanese.
 Some simply stay away or walk right by for fear of getting involved in a conversation with foreigners.
 It's complicated, but this shame that the Japanese arrange bothers a lot.